Is Sparkling Water Safe? Truth About Carbonated Water

 Tonic Water

-Tonic water is carbonated water with added sugars and flavors.
-There is not much remarkable distinction between drinking tonic water and soda.
-Tonic water is not the healthiest alternative since it has added sugar and empty calories.
-It is generally celebrated for being used to make a gin and tonic.
+Tonic water is not the healthiest alternative because it contains added sugar and empty calories.
+However, it is generally celebrated for being used to make gin and tonic.

 Is it a healthy drink?